dojo/docs/dijit/form/ToggleButton.rst

 dijit.form.ToggleButton
 =======================

-ToggleButton widgets are a cross between Button and CheckBox widgets.
+ToggleButton widgets are a cross between `Button <dijit/form/Button>`_ and `Checkbox <dijit/form/CheckBox>`_ widgets.
 They are created like Button widgets, but like CheckBox widgets, they maintain a *checked* boolean attribute (settable/gettable) that toggles on each click action.
 Unlike CheckBox widgets however, ToggleButton widgets do not submit any value on FORM submit.
 They are used solely for client-side processing where the user can toggle between 2 states before performing some additional action.
 The CSS class "dijitToggleButtonChecked" is appended to the widget's outermost DOM node when the *checked* attribute is true to allow for custom styling.

 Examples
 --------